-- You can use your Tesco clubcard vouchers also for frozen food.
+- Make good use of the frozen food section at the supermarket.
 You can pretty much get a whole Christmas dinner and lovely party food in the frozen section.
-One of the best bits about christmas is the party food 😉
+One of the best bits about Christmas is the party food 😉

 - Try not to over buy, easily said, as I know I always do it!

-- Get you Christmas sweeties now..and hide them.
-There are some great offers around at the moment, but only worth it if you resist the box of celebrations!
-A 750g tub of celebrations is just £4 in Tesco at moment.
-Other supermarkets do exist!
+- Get your Christmas sweeties early..and hide them.
+There are some great offers around at the moment, but only worth it if you resist eating the box of Celebrations!

 - Don’t buy selection boxes, buy the chocolate individually and make up a bundle yourself.
 Much cheaper.